DingXiaoH/RepMLP/README.md

 python test.py [imagenet-folder] train RepMLPNet-D256-train-acc80.828.pth -a RepMLPNet-D256 -r 256
 ```

-You may convert the training-time model into the inference-time structure via Locality Injection and test again to verify the equivalence.
-We showcase with ```test.py``` since it is short and simple.
+We showcase the transformation from the training-time model into the inference-time structure with ```test.py``` since this script is short and simple.

-Use case A: we may convert the weights of a trained RepMLPNet and save the trained weights; when we use it, we build an inference-time RepMLPNet, load the converted weights and test.
+**Use case A**: we may convert the weights of a trained RepMLPNet and save the trained weights; when we use it, we build an inference-time RepMLPNet, load the converted weights and test.
 For example, we save the converted weights to ```RepMLPNet-D256-deploy.pth```.
 ```
 python convert.py RepMLPNet-D256-train-acc80.828.pth RepMLPNet-D256-deploy.pth -a RepMLPNet-D256
 python test.py [imagenet-folder] deploy RepMLPNet-D256-deploy.pth -a RepMLPNet-D256 -r 256
 ```
 Here "deploy" indicates building the inference-time architecture.

-Use case B: we may build a training-time RepMLPNet, load the weights of the trained model, and convert by calling ```RepMLPNet.locality_injection()``` at any time before testing.
+**Use case B**: we may build a training-time RepMLPNet, load the weights of the trained model, and convert by calling ```RepMLPNet.locality_injection()``` at any time before testing.
 You may check the equivalency by
 ```
 python test.py [imagenet-folder] check RepMLPNet-D256-train-acc80.828.pth -a RepMLPNet-D256 -r 256
 ```

 # Train from scratch

-You may use the training script (based on the script provided by Swin Transformer) to reproduce our results.
-For examples, you may run
+You may use the training script (based on the script provided by [Swin Transformer](https://github.com/microsoft/Swin-Transformer)) to reproduce our results.
+For example, you may run
 ```
 python -m torch.distributed.launch --nproc_per_node 8 --master_port 12349 main_repmlp.py --arch RepMLPNet-B256 --batch-size 32 --tag my_experiment --opts TRAIN.EPOCHS 100 TRAIN.BASE_LR 0.002 TRAIN.WEIGHT_DECAY 0.1 TRAIN.OPTIMIZER.NAME adamw TRAIN.OPTIMIZER.MOMENTUM 0.9 TRAIN.WARMUP_LR 5e-7 TRAIN.MIN_LR 0.0 TRAIN.WARMUP_EPOCHS 10 AUG.PRESET raug15 AUG.MIXUP 0.4 AUG.CUTMIX 1.0 DATA.IMG_SIZE 256
 ```